The topology of Bott integrable fluids: Fomenko's theory for Arnold flows

+for some big enough constant $K>0$ added to the Hamiltonian of the Duffing equation.
+Then as Bernoulli function we can choose similarly $h(x,y)= C \pm \frac{1}{4}(y^2-x^2+1/2x^4)$, for some constant $C$.
+We have

 which is exactly equal to $-dh$.
 It is also satisfied that $\alpha(X)>0$.
 Depending on the sign, we obtain that $h$ is decreasing or increasing (outwards with respect to the boundary, that we take to be a level set of $h$) in the interior boundary components, and respectively increasing or decreasing in the exterior boundary components.
-Observe that the defined one form and function $h$ are well defined in the mapping torus in the case of type $IV$ blocks.
+Observe that the defined one-form and function $h$ are well defined in the mapping torus in the case of type $IV$ blocks.
 This is because the Duffing potential is invariant with respect to the rotation of angle $\pi$, which is easily seen in polar coordinates.
-Hence if we denote by $p$ the projection of $N^2 \tilde \times S^1$ into $S^1$, the function $p^*h$ is well defined.
+So it yields a Morse-Bott function $\tilde h$ defined in the mapping torus.
 This covers the case of block $IV$.

 The $N^2$ copy that we take is the one given by the level sets of the function $h$ or $v$: i.e. the boundary and holes we take are given by some of the regular level sets of these functions.
 Figure \ref{fig:level} gives a representation of the critical level set and the boundary level sets given by the function.